seanseah/seanseah.github.io/_posts/2014-11-01-My-Journey-to-Github-from-Wordpress - Copy.md

 published: true
 ---

-I have decided to set up a personal page on Github, and currently in the midst of migrating my past blog posts over.
+I have decided to set up a personal page on Github, and currently in the midst of migrating my past blog posts over from Blogger.
 I have been dabbling with computers, web design, python, wordpress, php / mysql, django and the likes, but really just scratching the surface for each of them.
 This is my first step into the world of Git and also the use of Markdown / Kramdown syntax.

 > Learning new things is amazing!